 If you don’t have an open work permit, then your prospective employer will need to go through a Labour Market Impact Assessment (LMIA) before they can hire you.
 This means they’ve shown that the job won’t displace a Canadian worker or have a negative economic impact.
 But since it costs $1,000 for an LMIA application, many employers will prefer to hire someone with an open work permit to avoid going through the LMIA process.

-Applying for an open work permit costs $255 CAD, including a $155 processing fee and a $100 open work permit holder fee, and the permit is valid for up to 12 months.
+The Bridging Open Work Permit fee is $255 CAD, including a $155 processing fee and a $100 open work permit holder fee, and the permit is valid for up to 12 months.

 The BOWP is intended for applicants currently in Canada who are planning to live in Canada as a permanent resident.
 But not all applicants for permanent residency are eligible for a Bridging Open Work Permit.
 To qualify, you must meet the following conditions: